ghacks Technology News

 Firefox BarTab, Load Tabs On Demand

-Every open tab in the Firefox web browser uses computer memory.
-That’s not a problem if a dozen or less are open, but can quickly become one if the count reaches 40 or more.
+That's not a problem if a dozen or less are open, but can quickly become one if the count reaches 40, 100 or more.
 Some users are experiencing lags and delays because of this, which often can be resolved by restarting the browser.

-An extension to load tabs on demand is the next best thing, to a browser that uses an algorithm to only keep the active tab and the most likely to be opened tabs in memory.
+An extension to load tabs on demand is the next best thing to a browser that uses an algorithm to only keep the active tab and the most likely to be opened tabs in memory.

 The core functionality is similar though.
-BarTab basically offers functionality to keep only some of the tabs in memory.
-On session restore for instance, it will only load the first tab in the memory.
+BarTab offers functionality to keep only some of the tabs in memory.
+On session restore for instance, it will only load the first tab in memory.
 All remaining tabs are restored but inactive.
 This speeds up the session restore in the browser noticeably.

-This core functionality, and a lot more can be configured in the add-on’s preferences.
-But more about that later.
 A click on an unloaded tab in the browser loads it immediately.
 This means it will take longer to access tabs that are not loaded.
 The time depends largely on the speed of the Internet connection.
 New tabs are automatically loaded which is the default functionality in the browser.
-One interesting feature is the ability to unload tabs after a certain amount of inactivity.
-This is set to ten minutes by default, which means that active tabs that have not been visited in the last ten minutes will be unloaded automatically by the add-on.

 Some users may have sites open that they want to access all the time.
 The preferences have an option to whitelist domains, so that they are not unloaded after inactivity, and always loaded if tabs are restored from a previous browsing session.